 32 YEARS MAN & BUOY - NOW AVAILABLE IN HARDBACK

 A memoir of a Royal Navy Career - Ian Atkinson

 "Excellent read.
 I get a mention in the book, it was good to relive some old experiences.
 Recommended reading, for serving and retired Submariners, or for anybody who would like a no holds barred look on Navy life."

 "I thoroughly enjoyed the book, it was a fascinating account of a massive life circle, from HMS Raleigh, back and beyond, first as a recruit and back as divisional officer (i never knew what that was, but all is explained), very funny in places and sad also, especially helping to clear up after a hurricane.
 If you are not services (and i am not) you will still understand how the book flows (and a submarine works) in a lighthearted manner."

-COMING SOON - IAN ATKINSON'S DEBUT NOVEL
+OUT NOW - IAN ATKINSON'S DEBUT NOVEL

 "Back In Action"

 Following the success of the memoir, 32 Years Man & Buoy, IIan Atkinson has just written his debut novel.
 Five years in the writing, Back in Action has just been published, as an e-book, at https://www.smashwords.com/books/view/909992 ISBN: 9780463464557

 The paperback version is now available on Amazon and some major outlets, ISBN: 9781788766258